top of page

 Students receive awards in four scientific categories: health, physical, environmental, and behavioral.
 Within each category, awards are given for both completed projects and research proposals.

-The 2025 fair will be fully remote this year and, like last year, students will meet and speak live to judges via zoom.
+The 2025 fair was fully remote this year and, like last year, students met and spoke live to judges via zoom.

 Completed Projects Fair February 1st, 2025